Follow us: @StaffsUnilib

 Planning a dissertation research project

 Starting work on a dissertation may mean students need to use a wider range of resources than they have previously or improve their searching skills.
 Subject librarians can help students with research support and locating appropriate resources through booked 121s.
 They may also need some support with time management for planning this major piece of work or advice on academic writing.
 The Study Skills members of our team can help with these aspects.
-Some students may also need to use features within Word or Excel that they have not previously used and our IT Skills consultants can help with this.
+Some students may also need to use features within Word or Excel that they have not previously used and our Academic Skills Tutor for Digital Skills can help with this.
 Our Meet the team page has contact information for all of the team.

 Students often have to deliver presentations in the context of their assessment.
 There are two aspects they might need to think about - how to use the features in PowerPoint effectively and how to actually present.
 If you find that your students need some helpful hints on calming the nerves and doing this well look at the Presentation Skills fact sheet